 For even further data protection, a specialized loss function called Blind Decorrelation can be used in Blind Learning to “decorrelate” the relationship between a model’s input data and its parameters.
 The decorrelation occurs on the data provider side and protects against membership inference attacks, which seek to predict or uncover the data used to train a model.

 WHAT IS BLIND INFERENCE?

 Use new data on existing models, while preserving the privacy of both

 Blind Inference refers to the set of TripleBlind’s capabilities that allow customers to run private inference on trained models using new data in a privacy-preserving way.
 TripleBlind supports privacy-first and regulation-mindful inference on neural networks, random forest models, XGBoost models, and statistical models, with support for new model types being added regularly.

 Blind Inference is delivered via a simple set of APIs that make implementing it easy.

 Secure Multi-party Computation (SMPC)

-TripleBlind has developed a patented advancement of SMPC which is faster and more practically usable than other SMPC implementations.
-Model inference using our SMPC offers the strongest level of protections available, both for the data and for the intellectual property of the model.
-In fact, neither the data nor the model ever leaves its firewall.
-Instead an irreversible one-way encryption is applied to both the model and to the data, which allows the computation to be performed with one-way encrypted bits rather than through exchanging raw information between the parties.
-Our SMPC is mathematically proven to be quantum safe, meaning that a bad actor with unlimited computational resources would be unable to compromise the system.
+TripleBlind has developed a patented advancement of Secure Multi-party Computation (SMPC) which is faster and more practically usable than other SMPC implementations.
+Model inference using our SMPC offers the strongest level of protection, both for the data and for the model.
+No recoverable version of the data or the model is ever exchanged between the parties.
+Instead, a one-way transformation is applied to partial shares of the model and the data, which allows computations to be performed in an irreversible SMPC-transformed space.
+No encryption key exists that can be compromised, and SMPC is mathematically proven to be quantum safe, meaning that a bad actor with unlimited computational resources would be unable to compromise the system.